-In accordance with the February 26th IFR and a further October 1st IFR, local governments must have a Local Hazard Mitigation Plan (LHMP) that is reviewed by the State Mitigation Officer and then approved by FEMA, prior to November 1, 2004, as this is a required condition of receiving FEMA mitigation project assistance.
+In accordance with the February 26th IFR and a further October 1st IFR, local governments must have a Local Hazard Mitigation Plan (LHMP) that is reviewed by the State Mitigation Officer and then approved by FEMA, prior to November 1, 2004, in order to receive FEMA mitigation project assistance.
 LHMPs must be revised, reviewed, and approved every five years.